Dhara-95/CV/README.md

 - Object-Oriented Programming, TDD, Agile Development and writing clean code (adhering to SRP and DRY principles).
 - Project planning and domain modelling (MVC diagrams, Wireframes and Class diagrams).
 - Learning new languages in short timeframes and the skills required to be language agnostic.
-- Tech stack: Ruby, Ruby on Rails, JavaScript, Node.js, Express, HTML, CSS, SQL, PostgreSQL, Swift, Xcode.
+- Tech stack: Ruby, Ruby on Rails, JavaScript, HTML, CSS, SQL, PostgreSQL, Swift, Xcode.

 [**University of Southampton**](https://www.southampton.ac.uk/) **(September 2013 - July 2016)**